joshcawthorne/FootballAI/README.md

-# FootballAI
+# FootballAI*
-A smart AI for creating football-based tweets dependent on team form, score and more.
+A smart (Not)AI for creating football-based tweets dependent on team form, score and more.

 # Features currently in build:
 - Pull Scores from API